koerding/testing/test.md

 | 2.
 P-Hacking Horrors | The dangers of manipulating data to fit a desired outcome. | **Coin Flip Simulator:** Online tool where students manipulate coin flip outcomes. | The psychologist whose manipulated data led to retractions and a damaged reputation. |
 | 3.
 Empowered Modeling | Tools and critical thinking to evaluate and develop better scientific models. | **Model Marketplace:** Students evaluate a scientific model's strengths and flaws. | The researcher who defied popular models, endured criticism, and later advanced the field. |

-The overall narrative for both courses begins with raising awareness about the inherent limitations in models, moves through specific problems and challenges in the field, and culminates in empowering students with tools and the mindset to approach models critically and constructively.

 # Creating an analysis plan / relating data to hypotheses